Iotic-Labs/katacoda-scenarios/iotic-spacectl/iotic-spacectl-intro/finish.md

 Great work, you've finished the IOTICS introductory tutorial!

-You should know have a basic understand of how to:
+You should know have a basic understanding of how to:

 * Create a model of a Digital Twin
 * Create Digital Twin